 Stick to a Schedule

-People should wake up and go to bed at the same time.
+Individuals should wake up and go to bed at the same time.
 Also, they should not skimp on sleep and then try to catch up on missed sleep by sleeping in on weekends.
 A better idea is to take a short nap in the early afternoon to make up for the sleep debt.
 Finally, and probably the most difficult, people should try to wake up the first time their alarm goes off instead of hitting snooze.

 Exercise and Eat Well